florent37/DaVinci/README.md

 ToDo
 --------

-* GoogleApiClient included into DaVinci
+* GoogleApiClient included into DaVinciDaemon
 * Service added into the smartphone module
 * Use URL to display bitmap onto your Wear